The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 It combines proven strategies and actionable steps you can take right now to overcome your panic attacks, no matter how severe.

-This isn't some generic article on CBT, nor is it positive thinking or some “secret technique” discovered in an obscure book somewhere.
+This isn't a generic article on CBT, positive thinking, or some "secret technique" discovered in an obscure book.

-It's a step by step template you can follow to see real results.
+It's a step-by-step template you can follow to see actual results.

 And you don't have to suffer for as long as I did, trying different strategies to overcome your panic.

-It's simply what works based on my own experience suffering through constant panic attacks over the course of a decade – and it's the strategy I've used to help countless others.
+It simply works based on my own experience suffering through constant panic attacks over a decade – and it's the strategy I've used to help countless others.

 And the results are often permanent.